dnna/pixelbonus/README.md

 To use it run the following commands while inside the "puppet" directory of the application:

  - apt-get install puppet
- - puppet module install puppetlabs/mysql
- - puppet module install puppetlabs/vcsrepo
- - puppet module install willdurand-composer
+ - puppet module install dnna-pixelbonus
- - git clone [pixelbonus URL]
- - cd pixelbonus/puppet
- - puppet apply pixelbonus.pp
+ - puppet apply -e 'include pixelbonus'
  - Change the secret key and mailer configuration at /var/www/pixelbonus/app/config/parameters.yml
+ - rm -fR /var/www/pixelbonus/app/cache/*

 ## Configuration
 After installing pixelbonus, a few configuration parameters need to be set based on the particular setup.
 These include database and mailer configuration and a secret key to be used when encrypting the QR codes.